ztowne/THM-Advent-of-Cyber/Advent of Cyber 2023/Daily Guides/Day5.md

 ### Fixing Our File

 Now, we can go back to the ```AC2023.BAK``` file we looked at earlier using the ```EDIT``` command.
 The magic bytes in this file are incorrectly listed as "XX".
 We know from the troubleshooting guide we looked at earlier, that this needs to read "41 43".
-However, we must conmver that to ASCII.
+However, we must convert that to ASCII.
 We use a simple HEX to ASCII converter below:

 ![Alt text](/Advent%20of%20Cyber%202023/Resources/ASCII.png)